jaddison/django-simple-elasticsearch/README.md

 This is an ALPHA level package - it is in flux and if you use it, your project may break with package updates.
 ----------------

-Simple method of creating ElasticSearch indexes for Django projects.
+Simple method of creating Elasticsearch indexes for Django projects.
 Options: auto index/delete with model signals, bulk submit ES operations on request_finished signal, (future) support for RabbitMQ ES 'river' configuration.
 Management command to handle broad initialization and indexing.

 To use the request_finished signal to bulk update ES and ensure that all your management commands work correctly with signals/bulk updating, you will need to update your manage.py script with this snippet: